Home

 If you are a real estate agent we reccomend the following items that may help with the smooth sale of a home in regards to the termite inspection:

 1. Check with the homeowner when listing a home to see if there has been a previous treatment for active termites.
-If so find out when the treatment was performed.
-If a treatment has been performed within the last five years have the owner obtain a copy of the treatment report so that it can be supplied at the closing as proof of treatment.
+If so find out when the treatment was performed and whether they have continued to maintain an annual termite service warranty.

-2. If the homeowner has not had the house treated within the last five years but the home is under a warranty program with a licensed pest control company have the home owner obtain a copy of the current warranty aggreement so that it can be supplied at the closing.
+2. If the homeowner has had a termite treatment and the home is under a warranty program with a licensed pest control company have the home owner obtain a copy of the current warranty aggreement so that it can be supplied at the closing.

 3. If the homeowner is unaware if the house has had termites or previous treatments you may want to recommend having a preliminary inspection done before listing the house.
 This will alert you and the homeowner as to whether a treatment will be recommended before closing.